Gap (GAP)

 Retailers offering casual yet trendy apparel for men, women, and children include H&M (OM:HMB), Inditex (BME:ITX) which owns Zara, Abercrombie & Fitch (NYSE:ANF), and American Eagle Outfitters (NYSE:AEO).

-With $15.16 billion in revenue over the past 12 months, Gap is one of the larger companies in the consumer retail industry and benefits from a well-known brand that influences purchasing decisions.
+With $15.28 billion in revenue over the past 12 months, Gap is one of the larger companies in the consumer retail industry and benefits from a well-known brand that influences purchasing decisions.
 However, its scale is a double-edged sword because it’s harder to find incremental growth when you’ve penetrated most of the market.
-To expand meaningfully, Gap likely needs to tweak its prices or enter new markets.
+To accelerate sales, Gap likely needs to optimize its pricing or lean into international expansion.

-As you can see below, Gap’s demand was weak over the last six years (we compare to 2019 to normalize for COVID-19 impacts).
-Its sales fell by 1.4% annually despite opening new stores and expanding its reach.
+As you can see below, Gap’s revenue declined by 1.1% per year over the last six years (we compare to 2019 to normalize for COVID-19 impacts) despite opening new stores and expanding its reach.

 Gap Quarterly Revenue

-Looking ahead, sell-side analysts expect revenue to remain flat over the next 12 months.
-While this projection implies its newer products will fuel better top-line performance, it is still below the sector average.
+Looking ahead, sell-side analysts expect revenue to grow 1.9% over the next 12 months.
+While this projection indicates its newer products will catalyze better top-line performance, it is still below average for the sector.

 6. Store Performance